 The good thing about this type of research is that you’ll be able to collect fresh data that competitors have not yet exploited.
 It gives you a current perspective and can help you target exact needs.

-A survey is quantitative research, mostly done through multiple-choice questions to gather feedback on a specific objective.
+are a quantitative research strategy, mostly done through to gather feedback on a specific objective.
 It allows you to get mass feedback fast and at low costs.

 It’s almost the same with polls, the only difference is, polls are usually short and simple, mostly with just one question at a given time.
 These are good if you want quick insight if a course review you made, say a comparison about , pleased the reader.